It all starts with a gasp. A tightening of the chest, prickly skin, perhaps even a cold sweat.

 The Socialite likes to record her social activities and share them on social media but she doesn’t use any other type of camera.
 She may have photo albums from the distant past when she used a film or digital camera.

 For the Socialite, making sure her images are backed up to the cloud and keeping a copy on her computer is a good start.
-Scanning her historic images is something she can do over time.
+Scanning her historic images, if she has any, is something she can do over time.

 The Adventurer takes pictures with her phone but she also has a digital camera and she travels with both.
 Sometimes she has hundreds if not thousands of images to deal with after her vacation.
 If she was organized in the past, she has many scrapbooks to show for her travels.